-- 2021-IA-E Board Minutes No transactions were found that we believe should have been approved in the Board minutes but were not. - 2021-IA-F Deposits and Investments No instances of non-compliance with the deposit and investment provisions of Chapters 12B and 12C of the Code of Iowa and the Utility's investment policy were noted. - 2021-IA-G Revenue Notes No instances of non-compliance with the revenue note provisions were noted. - 2021-IA-H Restricted Donor Activity No transactions were noted between the Utility, Utility officials, Utility employees and restricted donors in compliance with Chapter 68B of the Code of Iowa.
+- 2022-IA-E Board Minutes No transactions were found that we believe should have been approved in the Board minutes but were not. - 2022-IA-F Deposits and Investments No instances of non-compliance with the deposit and investment provisions of Chapters 12B and 12C of the Code of Iowa and the Utility's investment policy were noted. - 2022-IA-G Revenue Notes No instances of non-compliance with the revenue note provisions were noted. - 2022-IA-H Restricted Donor Activity No transactions were noted between the Utility, Utility officials, Utility employees and restricted donors in compliance with Chapter 68B of the Code of Iowa. - 2022-IA-I Mileage Reimbursement The Utility has adopted the IRS mileage rate for employee reimbursements.
+During our audit, we noted one instance in which the Utility paid a mileage reimbursement for an incorrect amount due to a reimbursement form formula error.